 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

 The first Las Vegas Pride festival was held in May of 1983.
-The Southern Nevada Association of Pride, Inc (SNAPI) was established in June of 1992 and began producing the annual Pride celebrations. celebrated its 22nd year in 2019.
-It had increased security after The Center, a Las Vegas-based LGBT+ community center facility separate from Pride, was the victim of two instances of vandalism in the months leading up to the event.
+The Southern Nevada Association of Pride, Inc (SNAPI), also known as Las Vegas PRIDE, was established in June of 1992 and began producing the annual Pride celebrations. celebrated its 22nd year in 2019.
+It went on pandemic hiatus in 2020 and returned fall of 2021.
+It had increased security after The Center, a Las Vegas-based LGBTQ+ community center facility separate from Pride, was the victim of two instances of vandalism in the months leading up to the event.

-Silver State Equality, a statewide LGBTQ+ civil rights organization, was formed in 2019 to advocate for pro-LGBT+ state legislation.
+Silver State Equality, a statewide LGBTQ+ civil rights organization, was formed in 2019 to advocate for pro-LGBTQ+ state legislation.
 The organization helped get the “gay / trans panic” defense banned in 2019.

 There are also other organizations, particularly in Las Vegas, such as the TransPride organization and Gender Justice Nevada, with significant support in Las Vegas, less so in rural areas.

-49% of Nevada residents oppose anti-LGBT+ religious exemptions for small business owners.
+49% of Nevada residents oppose anti-LGBTQ+ religious exemptions for small business owners.

-68% of Nevada residents favor LGBT+ anti-discrimination legislation.
+68% of Nevada residents favor LGBTQ+ anti-discrimination legislation.